gitbitgames/Book-Store-Catalog-App/README.md

 Updating an entry requires that you select the record and then update the new information, and then click the "update" button.

-You can also run the file via the executable provided.
+You can also run the program via the executable provided.